-But, there’s also an interesting mechanical difference between Keves and Agnus.
+The first hint we get at any connection to previous entries is the interesting mechanical difference between Keves and Agnus.
 The soldiers of Keves charge up their arts by just waiting for the ring to fill up, just like in the first game.
 But soldiers of Agnus charge them up with auto-attacks, just like in XC2.
 You can learn more about this in our Xenoblade Chronicles 3 combat guide, but that main interesting aspect is explained below.

 The second hint is the two leaders of Keves and Agnus.
 The leader of Keves is a woman with a mask and small wings on her head.
 This is Melia from XC1.
 Then there’s the other leader, a cat-eared mask-wearer.
 This is Nia, a flesh eater from XC2.